Vyacheslav Bogdanovich: Early life

 Vyacheslav Vasilyevich Bogdanovich was born on 26 September 1878 in Dzisna (present-day Belarus), then part of the Vilnius Governorate of the Russian Empire.
-He was the eldest son of Vasily, an Orthodox priest, and Maria Smirnova.
-The family also raised Gennady and Anatoly, both teachers and part of the Belarussian intellectual elite.
+He was the eldest son of an Orthodox priest.
+The family also raised Gennady and Anatoly, both teachers and part of the Belarusian intellectual elite.
 After graduating from school, Vyacheslav Bogdanovich entered the Vitebsk Orthodox Theological Seminary, which he did not graduate.
 He then entered the Kiev Theological Academy, where he studied philology and theology, researching 19th-century Russian-language preaching.
 On 12 June 1903, Bogdanovich received his diploma of candidate of theology.
 However, he did not pursue further degrees at the Academy and returned to Vitebsk to work as a teacher of biblical and church history.
 Additionally, he worked as a music teacher.
 The future senator also took part in elections to the State Duma, supporting the candidacy of historian Alexey Sapunov.